 As credit card usage grows, and you get more and more calls from banks trying to sell you their credit cards you will need some parameters to help you evaluate the best credit card for you.

-All credit cards have interest on outstanding balance, but there are some on which you have to pay an annual fee.
-You should try to avoid such credit cards because there are plenty of banks that provide you a credit card without an annual fee.
+All credit cards have interest on the outstanding balance, but there are some on which you have to pay an annual fee.
+You should try to avoid such cards because there are plenty of banks that provide you a credit card without an annual fee.

 There are some cards on which there is no annual fee, but a renewal fee.
 This is nothing more than the fee waived off for the first year.
-Basically they don’t charge you for the first year, and then have a fee to renew your membership after that.
+Basically, they don’t charge you for the first year, and then have a fee to renew your membership after that.
 I recommend staying away from these cards as well.

 The only time you should be willing to pay for your credit card is when you see real value in the service they offer.
-They could be offering concierge services, or there could be a good cash back or rewards program that you think you can take advantage of.
+They could be offering concierge services, or there could be a good cashback or rewards program that you think you can take advantage of.
 If you don’t see any tangible benefit then don’t pay for the card as you can find plenty of free credit cards in the market.

 2) Easy to manage:

 Your credit card should be really easy to manage and pay off.
 The easiest way is to link your credit card to your bank account and pay the bill online.
-It should be your goal to find the card that’s very easy to pay off because if you end up missing a payment you will end up paying very high interest needlessly.
+It should be your goal to find a card that’s very easy to pay off because if you end up missing a payment you will end up paying very high interest needlessly.
 As far as possible – go for the credit card that’s easy to pay off.
 We often underestimate inconvenience and end up paying a price for it.
 For example – you may not think much of driving to a nearby ATM to drop off a cheque, but ask yourself how many times you’ve forgotten to make a payment, and how many times have you just delayed a haircut because you were feeling lazy?
 Life is complicated as it is and you don’t want to make it any harder on yourself by adding another task of driving to a bank or ATM to drop of the credit card payment.
 As far as possible look for a credit card that can be paid online, and if possible link it to the bank you have an account with anyway.
 That way your payments will be instant.

 3) Where do you spend the most?